Ordisoftware/Hebrew-Calendar/README.md

 - Improved web links menus to display those in the current language to the top.
 - The monthly view shows sun times instead of moon when using sun omer.
 - Fixed some check boxes in celebrations and new moons boards.
-- Fixed printing to remove all special boxes.
+- Fixed export to remove all active and selected day marks.
 - Some fixes and improvements.
 - Optimized code.
 - Updated web links.